progayk/vuepress-project/docs/vuejs2_course/state-management-with-vuex.md

 * Create a new Vuex Store

 We can store all the state of the application in `state` property.
 It's a *reserved keyword*.
-Since, I will use this store outside of this file I will export it.
+Since, I will use this `store` outside of this file I need to export it.

 **src/store/store.js**